ickshonpe/bevy_stat_bars/README.md

 ## About
 * Successor to `bevy_simple_stat_bars`.
 This has a much better design.
-* Stat bars can have any arbitrary orientation
+* Supports Bevy version 0.7
 * The style options with this release are very limited, only colors and borders.
-* Supports Bevy version 0.7
-* Uses the builtin Bevy sprite renderer for drawing
+* Uses the builtin Bevy sprite renderer for drawing.

 # Usage